jaaysus/Flowers-but-better/README.md

 Front-end developed using React and Redux.

 ## Main Features

-   User authentication management with roles for regular users and administrators.
+- User authentication management with roles for regular users and administrators.

-   The user can:
+### The user can:
-      - Check other clients reviews
+- Check other clients' reviews.
-      - Browse and purchase flowers
+- Browse and purchase flowers.
-      - Manage his shopping cart
+- Manage their shopping cart.
-      - Create a virtual flower bouquet design to purchase
+- Create a virtual flower bouquet design to purchase.

-   The administrator can:
+### The administrator can:
-      - View statistics
+- View statistics.
-      - Manage users, products, and stock
+- Manage users, products, and stock.
-      - Manage personalized orders
+- Manage personalized orders.

 ## Initial User and Admin Credentials